wlittler/HTMLIntroductory/syllabus/03 Box Model and Floats.md

 The margin is transparent and defines the space around the border.
 Margins allow you to separate elements from each other.

 Imagine you have a picture frame on a wall.
 The frame will be the border, the matting is the padding and the size of the picture is the width/height of the element.
-If you have more than one picture next to each other, then the separation distance will be the margin.
+If you have adjacent pictures, the separation distance will be the margin.

 ![Box Model example](/images/box-model.jpg)